existancepy/bss-macro-py/README.md

 Better instructions and fixes

 **Installation for macOS versions lower than 12.0**
+If your macOS version is 12.0 and higher, scroll down to see the installation guide
 1. (IMPORTANT )Install python v3.8: https://www.python.org/downloads/release/python-380/

 **Check "Add python to path"  in the installation window**